atbrew/atbrew.github.io/docs/cv.markdown

 - **Platform Capabilities:** Developed a GDPR-compliant, multilingual customer feedback search and message routing tool.
 This platform ingested data from 18 languages across 40 customer touchpoints, consolidating all customer feedback into a single platform.

-- **Content Moderation:** Incubated an automated moderation team for product safety issues flagged by customer returns.
-The tool, based on [state-of-the-art](https://arxiv.org/pdf/2210.14363) research, achieved over 95% recall in flagging unsafe products, expediting their removal with human-in-the-loop escalation to the manual inspection team.
+- **Content Moderation:** Incubated an automated moderation team for product safety issues flagged by the customer returns process.
+The tool, based on our [state-of-the-art](https://arxiv.org/pdf/2210.14363) research, achieved over 95% recall in flagging unsafe products, expediting their removal with human-in-the-loop escalation to the manual inspection team.

 - **Product-Led Scientific Advances:** Developed [novel text clustering techniques](https://arxiv.org/abs/2212.00086) for identifying new categories of customer feedback and product risks.
 We also pioneered a zero-shot classification technique using transformer architecture and contributed to the [Flair](https://github.com/flairNLP/flair/blob/master/resources/docs/TUTORIAL_10_TRAINING_ZERO_SHOT_MODEL.md) open-source NLP project, originally developed by Zalando Research.